Biography

 It is funny how life is so circular because as it then happened, I formed a partnership with my daughter Liezel Lane, a retired ballerina, in 2010, which evolved into the founding of Global Dance in 2013.
 Together we launched Atlanta S.E.E.Ds in 2011 and Zaia Hadiyyah Originals in 2012.
 We have had some amazing students and the studio and program flourished so that in 2015 we prepared to move into the Global Dance Flagship complete with its own theatre.
 I have since then stepped back for her to continue the valuable work with SEEDs combining her professional qualification as a psychologist and her dancing career to bring to young people the diversity of dance from the world and helping them develop into fine young people in their community.

-Permanent link to this article: https://zaiahadiyyah.com/my-legacy/
+Permanent link to this article: http://zaiahadiyyah.com/my-legacy/